Keyring-Network/core-contracts/docs/index.md

 function checkCache(address trader) public returns (bool isIndeed)
 ```

-Checks if the given user has a stored, fresh credential for the admission policy in the
+Checks if the given trader has a stored, fresh credential for the admission policy in the
-     credential cache.
+     credential cache and the trader wallet is present on all policy wallet check lists.
      @dev Use static call to inspect.
      @param trader The user address, normally a trading wallet, to check.
+     @param isIndeed True if the user as a fresh, cached credential.

 ### checkGuard